Robert Zirkin: Early life and education

 Zirkin was born in Davis, California, on April 24, 1971, to Barry and Barbara Zirkin.
 He grew up in Pikesville, Maryland and graduated from Pikesville High School.
 He later attended the London School of Economics through American University in 1992 and graduated from Johns Hopkins University with a Bachelors of Arts degree in political science with honors in 1993, and Georgetown University, where he earned his Juris Doctor degree in 1998.
 He was admitted to the Maryland Bar in 2000.

 Career

 Zirkin says he has been involved in politics since he was in elementary school, when his parents would take him canvassing while volunteering for local campaigns, including for the Smith-Greenspring Association.
 After graduating from Johns Hopkins, he served as the president of Young Democrats of Maryland from 1994 to 1995 and spoke at the 1996 Democratic National Convention.

-Zirkin operated his own solo practice from 2008 to 2015, afterwards opening the Zirkin and Schmerling Law firm, which focuses on criminal law, family law, medical malpractice, and workers' compensation.
+Zirkin operated his own solo practice from 2008 to 2015, afterwards opening the Zirkin and Schmerling Law firm, which focuses on personal injury, criminal law, family law, medical malpractice, and workers' compensation.